vyp/evil-quick-scope/readme.md

 Because quick scope is a minor mode, you can just run the `evil-quick-scope-mode` command to toggle it on or off for the current buffer.
-Pass `t` to unconditionally turn on, or pass `nil` to unconditionally turn off.
+Pass `t` to unconditionally turn on, or pass `-1` to unconditionally turn off.

 Therefore, for example, to turn on quick scope for all text and programming